MuhammadHassanRazaa/FlutterSocialLoginButtons/README.md

 You can also specify some other arguments which are:

 - imageURL (if you're specifying the image link from your Github repo, don't forget to change blob with raw)
+- imagePath (you can also use local image, Local will be preferred incase cpecifed both)
 - imageWidth
 - text
 - backgroundColor